 It’s fun - the experience in therapy allows you to apply the techniques into other areas of your life: better success, better relationships, better happiness.

+Karen is a busy, happy mum of four.
+Her life is full of exciting challenges.
+She is a keen runner and has completed many, 'Race for Life' and 'Colour Runs'.
 Karen likes working with a diverse range of clients.
-Her background as a support worker has given her a unique take on other people’s lives, and its resulting complexities.
-She has six children of her own, and specialises in working with children suffering from stress and anxiety.
+Her background as a support worker has given her a unique take on other people's lives, and its resulting complexities.
+Karen likes to specialise in working with children suffering from stress and anxiety.